skpha13/StringArt-AI/README.md

-# StringArt-AI
+# StringNet

 ## Overview

-StringArt-AI is a Python-based project that provides a complete data pipeline and a suite of AI models trained to generate string art representations of images.
+stringart-ai is a Python-based project that provides a complete data pipeline and a suite of AI models trained to generate string art representations of images.
 The models are built using a custom dataset of procedurally generated string art configurations.

 This repository includes: